tabarra/txAdmin/docs/dev_notes.md

     - when filterString is present, disable the filter/sort drowdown, as it will show all results sorted by fuse.js
     - might be worth to debounce the search

-- [ ] Hotkey navigation and controls?
-    - at least hotkey to jump to the playerlist filter, and

 - [ ] Anonymous admin actions (issue #893)
     - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)
-- [ ] Change the kick all to require the `control.server` permission (issue #379)

 - [ ] create new "Remove Player Data" permission which would allow to delete bans/warns, players and player identifiers

 - [ ] maybe use [this lib](https://www.npmjs.com/package/ntp-time-sync) to check for clock skew so I can remove the complexity of dealing with possible desync between core and ui on player modal, scheduler, etc;